- What is the Skilled Worker Visa?

 The Shortage Occupation List (SOL) is a list of jobs compiled by the Migration Advisory Committee (MAC) that identifies roles in the United Kingdom that are in short supply of employees.

 The aim of the list is to set out the types of jobs that immigrants are needed to fill in Britain.
+Your application fee will be reduces if your role is on the Shortage Occupation List.

 Just some of the jobs on the SOL include: Medical practitioners, electrical engineers, nurses, artists, biological scientists and many more.